Hepper is reader-supported. When you buy via links on our site, we may earn an affiliate commission at no cost to you. Learn more.

 2. Switch Their Food, If Necessary

-You may want to discuss this option with your vet first before making your decision.
-If your vet determines that your cat has Feline Lower Urinary Tract Disease (FLUTD), they may recommend that you change their formula to a recipe that complements the urinary tract.
-This is usually in the form of a prescription diet that’s pH balanced for urinary complications, or simply switching to a wet food since dry kibble is more difficult to process and has a slightly dehydrating effect.
+You may want to discuss this option with your vet before making your decision.
+If your vet determines that your cat has FLUTD, they may recommend that you change their formula to a recipe that better supports their condition.
+This is usually in the form of a prescription diet that’s pH balanced for urinary complications, or you will simply switch to a wet food since dry kibble is more difficult to process and has a slightly dehydrating effect.

 Young woman wearing warm sweater is resting with a cat